vega/vega/packages/vega-scenegraph/README.md

 supports both pixel-based (canvas) and vector graphics (SVG) output.
 Renderers can either (re-)draw a complete scene or perform incremental re-rendering for a set of provided "dirty" items.
-A fast SVG string renderer is also provided to generate static SVG outside the browser environment.
+A fast SVG string renderer is also provided to generate static SVG for export.

 The [node-canvas](https://github.com/Automattic/node-canvas) library is used for server-side canvas rendering and bounds calculation.
 Node-canvas requires